mrehkopf/vcs/README.md

 ## How-to

+### Adding a frame filter

-**Adding a frame filter.** Frame filters allow captured frames' pixel data to be modified in particular ways before being displayed on screen.
-A filter might, for instance, apply blur, cropping, or rotation to each frame.
-Adding a new filter to VCS is fairly easy, and the process is described below.
+Frame filters allow captured frames' pixel data to be modified before being displayed on-screen.
+A filter might, for instance, blur, crop, and/or rotate the frames.

-A filter consists of a `filter function`, and a `filter dialog`.
-The filter function applies the filter to the frame's pixel data, and the filter dialog is a GUI element that lets the user specify values for any parameters the filter might take &ndash; like radius for a blur filter.
+In-code, a filter consists of a `function` and a `widget`.
+The filter function applies the filter to a given frame's pixel data; and the filter widget is a GUI element that lets the user modify the filter's parameters &ndash; like the radius of a blur filter.

+Adding a new filter to VCS is fairly straightforward; the process is described below.

+#### Defining the filter function
-The filter function is to be defined in [src/filter/filter.cpp](src/filter/filter.cpp).
-There, you will also find all of VCS's other filters.
+The filter function is to be defined in [src/filter/filter.cpp](src/filter/filter.cpp) and its header.
 Looking at that source file, you can see the following pattern:
 ```
 // Pre-declare the filter function.
-static void filter_func_NAME(FILTER_FUNC_PARAMS);
+static void filter_func_NAME(...);

-// Add the filter to VCS's list of known filters.
+// Make VCS aware of the filter's existence.
-static const std::map ...
-FILTERS =
+static const std::unordered_map ...
+KNOWN_FILTER_TYPES =
+{
     ...
-    {"UUID", {filter_func_NAME, []{ static filter_dlg_NAME_s f; return &f;}()}},
+    {"UUID", {"NAME", filter_type_enum_e::ENUMERATOR, FUNCTION}},
     ...
+};

 // Define the filter function.
 static void filter_func_NAME(FILTER_FUNC_PARAMS)